 What is the Supplementary Retirement Scheme?

-Singapore’s Supplementary Retirement Scheme (SRS) is a program set forth by Singapore’s Ministry of Finance that encourages both Singaporeans and foreigners to save more for retirement by offering attractive tax incentives to those who participate.
+Singapore’s Supplementary Retirement Scheme (SRS) is a program set up by Singapore’s Ministry of Finance that encourages both Singaporeans and foreigners to save more for retirement by offering attractive tax incentives to those who participate.

 What’s the main difference between CPF and SRS?